CiscoDevNet/clus_workshop_base/README.md

 Once done, to run yangsuite: cd ~/src/yangsuite/docker ; docker-compose up.
 Should take about 5 mins to spin up.

 Open a new browser tab to http://localhost:1001/?arg=secret and type caddy run.

+Open a new browser and navigate to localhost:8080.
+Username is developer, password is developer

 - /devenv_clus_base_docker_vpn_yangsuite/Dockerfile - commands to  build the docker container
 - /devenv_clus_base_docker_vpn_yangsuite/Makefile - commands to run the docker container such as "make build", "make run"